domenicoblanco/Safari-mobile-dark-mode/README.md

 - Enjoy

 ## ⚠️ This is not a tool to convert every page automatically!
-This shortcut gets a custom [stylus.json](stylus.json) (the default one is from this repository) and loads the userstyle associated!
+This shortcut gets a custom [Stylus backup](stylus.json) and loads the userstyle associated!
+In order to use another backup, feel free to fork this repository and change the default backup URL in the [applet](applet.js) and change the script URL in the Shortcut